-A. Request: This is a request to rezone ±5.01 acres from A-1, Agricultural, to B-1, General Business, and amend the proffers associated with Rezoning #REZ1997-0004 to include the entire site and permit up to 2,898,800 square feet, in the event the subject site is developed with a data center use; and a special use permit to allow data center uses in the B-1 zoning district with a waiver request to allow for a maximum height of 75 feet and a maximum FAR of 0.65 for data center uses.
+A. Request: This is a request to rezone ±5.01 acres from A-1, Agricultural, to B-1, General Business, and amend the proffers associated with Rezoning #REZ1997-0004 to include the entire site and permit up to 2,957,680 square feet, in the event the subject site is developed with a data center use; and a special use permit to allow data center uses in the B-1 zoning district with a waiver request to allow for a maximum height of 75 feet and a maximum FAR of 0.65 for data center uses.

 Use/Feature Prior Approval Proposed

 Zoning B-1 B-1

-Use(s) Up to 1,132,560 Square feet of permitted uses allowed in B-1 Additional alternative to allow up to 2,898,800 square feet if developed with data center uses.
-2,957,680 square feet if Alternative Entrance Exhibit is approved
+Use(s) Up to 1,132,560 Square feet of permitted uses allowed in B-1 Additional alternative to allow up to 2,957,680 square feet if developed with data center uses.

 Use/Feature Allowed in B-1 Proposed

 Minimum Open Space 15 % 15%

-Maximum Floor Area Ratio 0.40 0.65 (Waiver request for Data Center Developments Only)
+Maximum Floor Area Ratio 0.40

 Maximum Building Height 45 feet 75 feet (Waiver request for Data Center Developments only)

-The maximum building height does not include parapets and mechanical areas that are allowed by the Zoning Ordinance to extend above 75 feet.
+^{}The maximum building height does not include parapets and mechanical areas that are allowed by the Zoning Ordinance to extend above 75 feet.

-- B. Site Location: The subject ±102.38-acre site is located on the east side of John Marshall Hwy, at the southeastern corner of the intersection of Catharpin Road and John Marshall Hwy; and is identified on County maps as GPINs 7397-65-0198 and 7397-55-1465. - Comprehensive Plan: The subject site is designated RCC, Regional Commercial Center, and is also within the I-66/Route 29 Sector Plan.
-A portion of the I-66/Route 29 Sector Plan is being amended with the pending Route 29 Small Area Plan.
+- B. Site Location: The subject ±103.32-acre site is located on the east side of John Marshall Highway, at the southeastern corner of the intersection of Catharpin Road and John Marshall Highway; and is identified on County maps as GPINs 7397-65-0198, 7397-54-4690 and 7397-55-1465. - C. Comprehensive Plan: The subject site is designated RCC, Regional Commercial Center, and is also within the I-66 / Route 29 Sector Plan.
+A portion of the I-66 / Route 29 Sector Plan is being amended with the pending Route 29 Small Area Plan.
 The subject site is outside of the study area of the Route 29 Small Area Plan. - D. Zoning: The site is zoned B-1, General Business, and A-1, Agricultural.
-The B-1 zoned portions contain proffers approved as part of #REZ1997-0004, Southview at Prince

-William which rezoned approximately 64.7 acres of the property from M-2, light industrial to B-1, General Business.
+The B-1 zoned portions contain proffers approved as part of #REZ1997-0004, Southview at Prince William, which rezoned approximately 64.7 acres of the property from M-2, light Industrial to B-1, General Business.